India–Pakistan relations: Insurgent activities elsewhere

 The attack on the Indian Parliament was by far the most dramatic attack carried out allegedly by Pakistani terrorists.
 India blamed Pakistan for carrying out the attacks, an allegation which Pakistan strongly denied.
 The following 2001–2002 India–Pakistan standoff raised concerns of a possible nuclear confrontation.
 However, international peace efforts ensured the cooling of tensions between the two nuclear-capable nations.

 Apart from this, the most notable was the hijacking of Indian Airlines Flight IC 814 en route New Delhi from Kathmandu, Nepal.
 The plane was hijacked on 24 December 1999 approximately one hour after takeoff and was taken to Amritsar airport and then to Lahore in Pakistan.
 After refuelling the plane took off for Dubai and then finally landed in Kandahar, Afghanistan.
-Under intense media pressure, New Delhi complied with the hijackers' demand and freed Maulana Masood Azhar from its captivity in return for the freedom of the Indian passengers on the flight.
+Under intense media pressure, New Delhi complied with the hijackers' demand and freed Maulana Masood Azhar from his captivity in return for the freedom of the Indian passengers on the flight.
 The decision, however, cost New Delhi dearly.
 Maulana, who is believed to be hiding in Karachi, later became the leader of Jaish-e-Mohammed, an organisation which has carried out several terrorist acts against Indian security forces in Kashmir.

-On 22 December 2000, a group of terrorists belonging to the Lashkar-e-Toiba stormed the famous Red Fort in New Delhi.
-The Fort houses an Indian military unit and a high-security interrogation cell used both by the Central Bureau of Investigation and the Indian Army.
+On 22 December 2000, a group of terrorists belonging to the Lashkar-e-Toiba stormed the Red Fort in New Delhi.
+The fort houses an Indian military unit and a high-security interrogation cell used both by the Central Bureau of Investigation and the Indian Army.
 The terrorists successfully breached the security cover around the Red Fort and opened fire at the Indian military personnel on duty killing two of them on spot.
 The attack was significant because it was carried out just two days after the declaration of the cease-fire between India and Pakistan.